 The first thing you’ll notice is a meta box with cover area options.
 You can choose one of the cover area layouts and specify which posts should be displayed here, or, you can choose “none” to disable cover area entirely if you don’t need it.

-Main meta box on modules page template provides options to add and manage your modules.
+The main meta box on the modules page template provides options to add and manage your modules.

 - Posts module – display your post groups in one of the layouts provided